 The previous Labour Government gave an undertaking to consider reform of carers’ benefits – including Carer’s Allowance – as part of its wider welfare reform programme, but did not put forward any proposals by the time of the 2010 General Election.

-The 2010 Government made no significant changes to the Carer’s Allowance rules.
+No significant changes have been made to Carer's Allowance by UK Governments since 2010.
 Means-tested support for carers of working age will be subsumed within Universal Credit, but Carer’s Allowance will remain a separate benefit.
 Universal Credit claimants who satisfy the conditions for Carer’s Allowance will not be expected to look for work or undertake any work-related activities to receive UC.

-With effect from 7 November 2016 all claimants entitled to Carer’s Allowance are exempt from the household Benefit Cap and any existing capped claims where there is an entitlement to Carers Allowance had the Benefit Cap removed.
+With effect from 7 November 2016 all claimants entitled to Carer’s Allowance have been exempt from the household Benefit Cap.

-The Scotland Act 2016 devolves responsibility for Carer's Allowance and related disability benefits to the Scottish Parliament.
-The Scottish Government is committed to raising the level of Carers Allowance to that of Jobseekers Allowance .
+The Scotland Act 2016 devolved responsibility for Carer's Allowance and related disability benefits to the Scottish Government and Scottish Parliament.
+The Scottish Government has introduced a Carer's Allowance Supplement, and Carer's Allowance in Scotland will be replaced by a new benefit - Carer's Assistance - starting from winter 2021

 Commons Briefing papers SN00846